Did you know?

 Environment – Greece expand

 PM10 – tiny particulate matter small enough to be inhaled into the deepest part of the lung – is monitored in OECD countries because it can harm human health and reduce life expectancy.
-In Greece, PM10 levels are 30.5 micrograms per cubic meter, higher than the OECD average of 20.9 micrograms per cubic meter, higher than the annual guideline limit of 20 micrograms per cubic meter set by the World Health Organization and one of the highest rates in the OECD.
+In Greece, PM10 levels in urban areas are 27.3 micrograms per cubic meter, higher than the OECD average of 20.1 micrograms per cubic meter and higher than the annual guideline limit of 20 micrograms per cubic meter set by the World Health Organization.
 The burning of fossil fuels for electricity generation, as well as in the industrial and residential sectors, remains the major source of PM emissions.

 Access to clean water is fundamental to human well-being.
 Despite significant progress in OECD countries in reducing water pollution, improvements in freshwater quality are not always easy to discern.
 In Greece, 69% of people say they are satisfied with water quality.
-This figure is one of the lowest in the OECD, where the average satisfaction level is 84%, and suggests Greece still faces difficulties in providing good quality water to its inhabitants.
+This figure is one of the lowest in the OECD, where the average satisfaction level is 81%.

 More ResourcesHow's Life? at a Glance OECD Environmental Outlook to 2030

 Trust in government is essential for social cohesion and well-being.
 High voter turnout is a measure of citizens’ participation in the political process.
 In the most recent elections for which data are available, voter turnout in Greece was 64% of those registered.
 This figure is lower than the OECD average of 68%.